 How faculty can participate: If you see a funding opportunity that interests you, but that requires connections with schools, K-12 students, etc., contact CEISMC.
 We will either collaborate directly with you or put you in contact with the necessary school system personnel.

 Outreach Through Science and Engineering Competitions for K-12 Students: There are a number of national science and engineering competitions for K-12 students that encourage university participation.
 CEISMC can help coordinate events and recruit teams of students, particularly from schools with large minority populations.
 For example, the Georgia FIRST LEGO League robotics competition for students aged 9-14, is a result of a collaboration between the School of Electrical and Computer Engineering and CEISMC.
 The InVenture Challenge, a K-12 invention, and entrepreneurship program modeled after Georgia Tech’s InVenture Prize is a collaboration between CEISMC and the School of Mechanical Engineering.
-Please contact us if you would like to participate in one of these, or start something new.
+Please contact us if you would like to participate in one of these or start something new.

 Initiatives to Increase Science and Engineering Representation by Women and Minorities: Part of CEISMC’s mission is to increase participation by underrepresented groups in science and engineering.
 We work directly with school systems and schools as well as with groups on campus to further this goal.
 For instance, the GoSTEM project focuses on the academic achievement of Hispanic students in Georgia.
 Many of CEISMC’s programs focus on the education of African-American students, as well as low-income, and rural students.
-Volunteers and mentors are very welcome.
+Volunteers, mentors, and speakers are very welcome.

 Educational research or evaluation: CEISMC research and evaluation staff can assist faculty with designing simple evaluation plans for their educational initiatives, or can collaborate with faculty on larger research studies to analyze the effect of interventions on things like student outcomes.
 If you are interested in educational research and evaluation, contact Dr. Meltem Alemdar.